I work in a number of different

 when the study drawings start as such.
 The artists

 I most admire for drawing style are Oscar Kokoschka, Lucien Freud, Odilon

 Other subjects are largely

 interpretations of natural forms.
 This may be figurative in the

 form of lizards, cats, insects, horses in action, or more abstracted as

 shells, fish and stylized foliage.
 I am most influenced by Medieval

-gothic as well as Indian design and interpretation.
+Gothic as well as traditional Indian design and interpretation.
 In these